 Our intention is not to discourage anyone from participating in either or both networks; this is a personal decision.

-Transplacental transmission resulting in congenital infection of Borrelia Burgdorferi (Lyme) has been documented and accepted over the last 33 years (1985 to 2018) by multiple International physicians, researchers, scientists and other experts.
-The World Health Organization has now added Congenital Lyme Borreliosis to the ICD-11 codes.
+Transplacental transmission resulting in congenital infection of Borrelia Burgdorferi (Lyme) has been documented and accepted over the last 33 years (1985 to 2019) by multiple International physicians, researchers, scientists and other experts.
+Downloadable PDF below.